NicholasHallman/gg-chart/Future Features.md

 ## Strings (1)

 ggplot2 could support grouping and showing data by string types.
-Currently, gg-chart supports grouping by strings but has not good way of showing string data on the axis due to the way that the axis calculate defaults.
+Currently, gg-chart supports grouping by strings but has no good way of showing string data on the axis due to the way that the axis calculate defaults.
 Currently axis are calculated by
  - Finding the minimum and maximum value in an aesthetic (Impossible with strings)
- - Finding the difference between those and the finding a number between 2 and 10 the can evenly divide the difference
+ - Finding the difference between the limits and then finding a number between 2 and 10 that can be evenly divided by the difference
  - If this is not possible (because the difference is prime) increase the maximum value by 1.
  - Use the found reasonable break size to generate the breaks array.